 Manali to Leh by Shared or Private Taxi

-Another way to travel from Manali to Leh apart from the bus service to either rent a private taxi; or board a shared taxi.
-Both these options are available in Manali; and depending on your budget you can choose either.
+Another way to travel from Manali to Leh apart from the bus service is to either rent a private taxi or board a shared taxi.
+Both these options are available in Manali, and depending on your budget you can choose either.